21 Types of Insects in the Amazon Rainforest

 It uses walking pathways similar to ants to forage for food, which is unusual because most bees forage via flight.

-It collects resources and food that other bumblebees have abandoned along the various pathways that radiate out from the nest, which it then patrols.
+It collects resources and food that other bumblebees have abandoned along the various pathways that radiate from the nest, which it then patrols.

 7. Orchid Bee